 Building Better Peace

-I am a Senior Lecturer in International Relations at La Trobe University.
+I am an Associate Professor of International Relations and Australian Research Council DECRA Fellow at La Trobe University.

 My first book, "Why Peace Processes Fail: Negotiating Insecurity After Civil War" was published in 2015 by Lynne Rienner Publishers.
 My second book, "Violating Peace: Sex, Aid and Peacekeeping" was published in 2020 with Cornell University Press.